V8Warrior/Drom_ru_parser/README.md

  You can:
    - Collect data in the target russian region
-   - Collect only cars by brand
+   - Collect cars by brand
    - Collect cars by brand and model

 Required Libraries: